 Any enterprise application has to integrate with important data stored in the company’s System of Records (applications that hold key data) and perhaps with Systems of Differentiation (applications that automate processes).

 Enterprise application integration is achieved rapidly when such integration is done through Application Programming Interfaces (or APIs).
 The simpler architecture of REST APIs and learnings from the consumer web are finding widespread adoption in the enterprise.

-Innovative applications cannot be conceived and built in isolation.
+Innovative applications cannot be conceived and built-in in isolation.
 The wider the participation, the higher the chances of innovation in the enterprise.
-Collaboration tools integrated into the development process improves visibility of apps being built, API design and coordination within the team as well as outside.
+Collaboration tools integrated into the development process improves visibility of apps being built, API design, and coordination within the team as well as outside.

 Sandbox means freedom

-The Sandbox for enterprise innovation (new piece of software running on IT-sanctioned environment) should provide the essential freedom from issues that confront today’s enterprise app development teams.
+The Sandbox for enterprise innovation (a new piece of software running on an IT-sanctioned environment) should provide the essential freedom from issues that confront today’s enterprise app development teams.
 The picture above captures the essential ingredients of such an infrastructure.
 Clearly, to think outside the box is to think rapid development, to think Cloud and rapid integration through published APIs.